hadley/adv-r/Exceptions-Debugging.md

   occurred.
 This allows you to later use `debugger` to re-create the error as if you had called `recover` from where the error occurred

+      options(error = quote({dump.frames(to.file = TRUE); q()}))

+      # Saves debugging info to file last.dump.rda

+      # Then in an interactive R session:
+      print(load("last.dump.rda"))
+      debugger("last.dump")

 * `NULL`: the default.
 Prints an error message and stops function execution.
+  Use this to reset back to the regular behaviour.

-We can use `withCallingHandlers` to set up something similar for warnings.
+Warnings are harder to track down because they don't provide any information about where they occured.
+One way to make them easier to detect is to convert them to errors with `options(warn = 2)`.
+Another way is to use function to trigger special behaviour.
+We can use `withCallingHandlers` (explained below) to set up something similar for warnings.
 The following function will call the specified action when a warning is generated.
-The code is slightly tricky because we need to find the right environment to evaluate the action - it should be the function that calls warning.
+The code is slightly tricky because we need to find the right environment to evaluate the action - it should be the function that calls `warning`.

     on_warning <- function(action, code) {
       q_action <- substitute(action)